ssvlabs/SIPs/sips/qbft_drop_redundant_bls.md

 ## Summary

-Remove redundant BLS verification in QBFT.
+Add an RSA signature check in the Validator level and drop the consequent redundant BLS verifications in QBFT.

 ## Motivation

 BLS verification is the most costly operation in the protocol.
-Thus, for scalability purposes, it's fundamental to drop all redundant verification calls.
+Thus, for scalability purposes, it's fundamental to search for faster alternatives to authenticate a message.

 ## Rationale

-In the Message Validation module, the RSA signature is already checked to verify that the claimed signer is really the creator of the message.
-This check has an equivalent purpose to the BLS check in the `SignedMessage` structure.
-Thus, the more costly BLS check is redundant.
+A message can be authenticated using a signature created with the operator's network public RSA key.
+This authentication method is considerably faster the authenticating with BLS.
+Thus, we can add in the `Validator.ProcessMessage` layer, an RSA check to ensure the authenticity of the received message.
+Notice that this check has an equivalent purpose to the BLS check in the `SignedMessage` structure.
+Thus, the BLS check becomes redundant.

-Nonetheless, the verification must be kept for two cases:
+Nonetheless, note that the BLS verification must be performed for the following two cases:
 - messages contained in justifications
 - decided messages